DarrenOfficial/dpaste/README.md

 Integrate dpaste into an existing project
 -----------------------------------------

-Dpaste needs at Django 1.4+ and is tested on Python 2.7 as well as Python 3.3.
+Dpaste needs at least Django 1.4+ and is tested on Python 2.7 as well as Python 3.3.

-You already have a full Django based project running.
-If not, and you still want to proceed just create a simple barebone project:

-    $ mkvirtualenv dpaste-example
-    $ pip install django south
-    $ django-admin.py startproject myproject

-Install the latest dpaste release in your envoirenment.
+Install the latest dpaste release in your environment.
 This will install all necessary dependencies of dpaste as well.

     pip install https://github.com/bartTC/dpaste